austin-liujinjian/austin-liujinjian.github.io/_pages/about.md

 </p>
 -->

 You can find my [CV](../assets/Curriculum Vitae-JJL.pdf) here.
-For more information about me, please explore the options in the navigation bar above.
+For more information about me, you can explore the options in the navigation bar above.
 Thank you!

+Email: austin.liujinjian@gmail.com